- 1. Introduction

 An incentive should be high enough to motivate people to participate in your study.
 A good starting point is to consider how much a participant would usually receive for an hour of their time and add in extra to cover the additional effort required for participating.

-Set up your study in Reframer in advance so that you’re ready to go by the time your first usability testing session rolls around.
+Set up your study in Reframer in advance so that you’re ready to go for your first usability testing session.

 You can organize your usability testing sessions and the observations that you capture for each session within a Reframer study.